-It’s hard to pinpoint an actual moment or single thing that tipped that balance, but I came to realise with a odd mixture of sadness, terror and relief that, at the heart of it all, I no longer loved my job (and what it took to be good at my job) enough any more to make it worth what I was giving up.
+It’s hard to pinpoint an actual moment or single thing that tipped that balance, but I came to realise with an odd mixture of sadness, terror and relief that, at the heart of it all, I no longer loved my job (and what it took to be good at my job) enough any more to make it worth what I was giving up.

 I wasn’t just tired, I was exhausted.
 I was several stones overweight and eating junk food on the run on a regular basis.

 The combination of stress, constant juggling and challenge that had brought me such excitement, happiness and success for a decade or more suddenly felt, well, just stressful and overwhelming.
 I was totally burnt out.